shinokada/rendezview/readme.md

 | admin         | admin         |
 | user          | user          |

-The current app/config/database.php file expects a MySQL database connection using the following name and credentials (Update these to suit your own setup):
+The current app/config/database.php file expects a MySQL database connection using the following name and credentials.
+You may update these to suit your own setup if you choose to not run the vagrant steps above:

 | Database      | Username      | Password      |
 |:-------------:|:-------------:|:-------------:|